Verify Your Setup¶

-If you set up Unified Origin in your own environment (Unified Origin) and want to verify whether it works, you can download our VOD Pack that contains both demo content as well as the DASH reference player to test playback with:
+If you set up Unified Origin in your own environment (How to Install) and want to verify whether it works, you can download our VOD Pack that contains both demo content as well as the DASH reference player to test playback with:

 After you have downloaded the file, unzip it and place its contents in